- Population: 22.8 million

 What still needs to be done?

 As the conflict continues and available resources inside Syria dry up, the IRC’s work is more critical than ever.
-We pledge to put the needs of those most affected by crisis at the forefront of our efforts and to achieve measurable improvements in safety, health and economic wellbeing.
+We pledge to put the needs of those most affected by the crisis at the forefront of our efforts and to achieve measurable improvements in safety, health and economic well-being.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.

 We will continue to support uprooted Syrians and host communities, with a particular focus on women and children.
 The IRC is also committed to reaching the most vulnerable and hard-to-access areas throughout the country.
 We will continue to expand our programmes based on where there is the greatest need.